stck-lzm/badown/README.md

 `./badown 'https://mega.nz/file/RnQFkTYS#rFIJp7MBKxcS-Po8okSSoykR17KpIGV7xcXNZvpx38I'`
 `./badown 'https://www.mediafire.com/file/jbbbncd27n5mukh/test.zip'`
 `./badown 'https://www74.zippyshare.com/v/WjE4KUUF/file.html'`
-It is unziped for the first link.
-Those links refer to the same zipped test folder.
-And might be dead for inactivity, however they will stay here for the syntax.
+Those links might be dead for inactivity, however they will stay here for the syntax.

 To download from a file with a lot of urls just use a loop for:
 `for i in $(cat urls); do ./badown $i && sleep .5; done`